cherstewart/JSHomes-Platform/README.md

 JSHomes relies on a lot of open source technology.
 Contributing to any of these projects will help us to build a better platform for users in all of the training centers.

 Our courses and documentation are produced using Markdown.
 Our content management is currently handled with WordPress.

+## Contributing

+Please see the [https://github.com/jshomes/JSHomes-Platform/tree/master/docs#jshomes-platform-documentation](platform documentation) if you'd like to contribute.